16 Tips for Saving a Ton of Money on Hotel Rooms

 Extend your weekend

 If you’re leaving for a long weekend, extend your weekend to Monday instead of taking Friday off, suggests Isar Meitis, president of travel deal site Last Minute Travel.
 “Sunday is typically the cheapest night at a hotel,” he says.
-Here are 9 more travel agent tips for booking a cheap trip.

 Find grand openings